Lauren James: Senior

 In November 2020, James received her first senior national team call-up as part of a 29-player training camp at St George's Park.

 James made her senior debut on 3 September 2022, coming on as a 79th minute substitute during England's 2023 World Cup qualification match against Austria.

 She scored her first international goal on 16 February 2023 during England's 4–0 victory against South Korea in the 2023 Arnold Clark Cup.
 She was named player of the tournament.

 On 31 May 2023, James was named to the squad for the 2023 World Cup in July 2023.
 At 21, she was the second youngest player in the squad after the 20 year old Katie Robinson.
 She scored the only goal in England's 1–0 victory over Denmark in their second Group D fixture, followed by two goals, three assists, and a player of the match performance against China in their final group game.
-In the first game of the knock-out phase, against Nigeria on 7 August 2023, James was sent off and banned for two games for stamping on the back of Nigerian forward Michelle Alozie, officially qualified as "violent conduct".
+In the first game of the knock-out phase, against Nigeria on 7 August 2023, James was sent off and banned for two games for stamping on the back of Nigerian defender Michelle Alozie, officially qualified as "violent conduct".
 England went on to win on penalties in her absence.
 England progressed to the 2023 FIFA World Cup Final, where James was eligible to play again; she came on as a substitute for the second half of the match, as England lost 1–0 to Spain and finished as runners-up in the tournament.

-Despite not having featured for club or country since suffering a hamstring injury while with England in April 2025, James was named in the squad for UEFA Women's Euro 2025 on 6 June, with Wiegman expressing hope that she would be ready for the first game of the tournament on 5 July.
+Despite not having featured for club or country since suffering a hamstring injury while with England in April 2025, James was named in the squad for UEFA Euro 2025 on 6 June, with Sarina Wiegman expressing hope that she would be ready for the first game of the tournament on 5 July.
 The forward scored twice in the 4–0 victory against Netherlands.
 Despite injury concerns, on 27 July, James started in the tournament's final, helping England to a 1–1 (3–1 on penalties) win over Spain.